mirasmitty/Project_Zillow/README.md

     * The error is 0.00013350071454126876
         * The results of the XGBR Model metrics reveal important information about our XGBR model:
             * <samp>A high R-squared value, 0.998024236380367, indicates that the model explains a large portion of the varaince in the target variable, approximately 99.80%.
 Interestingly, this is our lowest scoring model. </samp>
 * <ins>XGBR Summary</ins>: the outcome metrics for the XGBRegressor Model indicate excellent performance.
 The model is explaining a large proportion  of the variance in the target variable, approximately 99.80%, and the predictions are very accurate.
-Below is a visualization of the RFR, GBR, and XGBR models plotted against each other.
+The plot below is a visualization of the RandomForestRegressor, GradientBoostingRegressor, and ExtremeGradientBoosting models all in one chart.
 <p align="center">
 <img src="https://github.com/mirasmitty/Project_Zillow/blob/main/Resources/RFR_GBR_XGBR_Plot.png" width="600" height="500" border="10"/>
 </p>